-Metro-North Pioneers Battery-Powered Passenger Trains, Revolutionizing North American Rail Travel
+Metro-North Pioneers Battery-Powered Trains, Revolutionizing Rail

 Metro-North Railroad is poised to make history by introducing the first battery-powered passenger trains in North America.
 This initiative is a key component of Metro-North’s expansion, aimed at enhancing service on the New Haven Line to Penn Station and extending it to four additional stations in the Bronx.
 The new trains will utilize both battery and electric power, marking a significant advancement in sustainable rail transportation.